-Despite its popularity, the use of stochastic kriging has been mostly limited to problems with a low-dimensional design space.
-This is mainly due to two issues: one is related to sample complexity, while the other computational complexity.
-The former issue is prominent for high-dimensional problems, because simulation samples are expensive to acquire but the sample size required for stochastic kriging to achieve a prescribed level of prediction accuracy, in general, grows exponentially in the dimension; see detailed discussion in Section~\ref{sec:CoD}.
+Despite its popularity, the use of stochastic kriging has mostly been limited to problems with a low-dimensional design space.
+This is mainly due to two issues; one is related to sample complexity, and the other is related to computational complexity.
+The former issue is notable in high-dimensional settings, as simulation samples are expensive to acquire and, in general, the sample size required for stochastic kriging to achieve the prescribed level of prediction accuracy grows exponentially in the dimensionality (see Section~\ref{sec:CoD}).
 It is known that the curse of dimensionality on the sample complexity can be mitigated if the response surface is ``highly smooth'' \citep{Stone80}.
-Examples include sample paths of GPs with a Mat\'ern kernel having a large smoothness parameter.
-Intuitively, this is because a space of smoother functions is smaller, thereby easier to identify the true function in the space.
-In the limit, if the response surface is infinitely differentiable, which is the case for sample paths of GPs with a Gaussian kernel, then the sample complexity can be independent of the dimension of the design space \citep{VaartZanten11}.
-However, response surfaces of interest in practice may not possess such a high level of smoothness; see, e.g., \cite{SalemiStaumNelson19}.
+For example, sample paths of GPs with a Mat\'ern kernel have a higher degree of differentiability as the smoothness parameter of the kernel increases.
+Intuitively, this is because a space of smoother functions is smaller, making it easier to identify the true function in the space.
+In the extreme case, if the response surface is infinitely differentiable, which is true for sample paths of GPs with a Gaussian kernel, then the sample complexity can be independent of the dimensionality of the design space \citep{VaartZanten11}.
+However, in practice response surfaces of interest may not possess such a high level of smoothness \citep{SalemiStaumNelson19}.
 Using a kernel with a high degree of smoothness in stochastic kriging when the response surface is in fact less smooth leads to model misspecification.
-It may further exacerbate the curse of dimensionality on sample complexity---at least from the perspective of the rate of convergence---if the misspecification is significant; see \cite{TuoWang20}.
+It may further exacerbate the curse of dimensionality on sample complexity---at least from the perspective of the rate of convergence---if the misspecification is significant \citep{TuoWang20}.